Doick-Union-Workshop/zDHooks/docs/docs/hooks/hooks_api.md

 # Hooks API

 Some features in the project are customizable and require configuration to work correctly.
-To support this, DUW plugins provide an API (Application Programming Interface) through special hook functions.
+To support this, zDExtensions provide an API (Application Programming Interface) through special hook functions.

 These hooks allow you to extend or override parts of the game by writing your own script functions in Daedalus, which are executed at specific events (e.g., when opening a menu or selecting a save slot).